Alignment Report

 Research

-Metacognition Predicts AI Performance
+Metacognition Predicts Performance

 Research